ValetAlpha

 iatNoIssued-at timestamp

 Additional claims are accessible through ctx.auth.claims.
-You can include any custom data your app needs (team IDs, roles, permissions).
+Include any custom data your app needs (team IDs, roles, permissions).

 On this page